Gyo: Story

 Soon, Kaori and Tadashi discover that hordes of marine life with legs are in the process of overrunning Tokyo, having gradually invaded the Kantō region.
-Having become infected by the gas, Kaori becomes depressed by being subjected to her illness's symptoms and attempts to commit suicide.
+Having become infected by the gas, Kaori becomes depressed by being subjected to her illness's symptoms and attempts suicide.
 Tadashi takes her to Koyanagi in an effort to save her; however, on the way home, he is attacked by a giant squid attached to a walking machine and falls into a canal, where he passes out after being injured by thousands of small walking fish.

 Awakening a month later at a nearby hospital, Tadashi discovers that Koyanagi has placed Kaori into a custom-built walking machine.
 Upon switching the machine on, Koyanagi is mortally wounded by Kaori, who quickly escapes.
 Wandering through the desolate city streets, Tadashi finds that most of the walking fish have decayed, and that walking machines are now carrying land animals, including infected humans.
-As he continues to make his way through the city, he reaches a circus, where he learns from the ringmaster that the gas appears to be alive, taking on a soul-like appearance when ignited.
+As he continues to make his way through the city, he reaches a circus, where he learns from the ringmaster that the gas appears to be alive, taking on a ghost-like appearance when ignited.
 Tadashi encounters Kaori and retrieves her from one of the acts at the circus.

 As the pair arrive at Koyanagi's lab, Koyanagi's assistant, Ms. Yoshiyama, reveals that the doctor died after succumbing to his wounds.
 When she attempts to remove the walking machine from Kaori, Koyanagi appears, mutated by the infection and attached to a modified walking machine in the form of an airship that allows him to fly.
 Kaori notices Tadashi and Ms. Yoshiyama together and attempts to attack her.
 During the uproar, Koyanagi manages to capture Ms. Yoshiyama and fly away while large groups of walking machines attack Kaori, and Tadashi becomes lost in his attempt to save her.

 Shortly afterwards, the circus troupe arrives and uses a human cannon, modified to fire the bodies of deceased infected humans, to damage Koyanagi's airship.
 Though its envelope is destroyed, the machine deploys a set of wings and escapes.
 Tadashi encounters a group of students from Kyoto University, who explain that they are immune and that the virus created the walking machines after synthesizing them from shipwrecks.
 He joins the students in their research to defeat the virus and save humanity.
 As the group walks together, Tadashi encounters Kaori's burnt remains and remarks that she is free from the smell.